stianke/slideshow/README.md

 # Slideshow
 An Xsession script to run a PowerPoint slideshow using LibreOffice in kiosk style.
-The device will boot and then automatically launch into the presentation, if slide timings are set up then these will be homoured.
-There is a favility to update the on-disk slideshow by using a USB stick that is inserted on boot but there are certain caveats with this.
+The device will boot and then automatically launch into the presentation, if slide timings are set up then these will be honoured.
+There is a facility to update the on-disk slideshow by using a USB stick that is inserted on boot but there are certain caveats with this.

 # Installation instructions for running Raspberry Pi slideshow